How to buy your first home

 Your solicitor will also ‘raise enquiries’ (essentially ask questions) with the seller’s solicitors, and the seller is legally obliged to answer fully and honestly.
 There may be some back and forth at this stage, and all communications will be handled between the solicitors.
 This is your chance to ask any outstanding questions you have about the property, your new neighbours or anything else that has come up in the searches so don’t be shy to raise anything you’re concerned about.

 10. Get house insurance

 It’s time for you to start speaking to some insurance providers about your house insurance.
 If you have a mortgage, the lender will specify that you have to have insurance from the moment you exchange, so it’s good to give yourself a bit of time to shop around beforehand.
 This home cover gives you vital protection in the event that the worst should happen - think flooding, fires, natural disasters.
 It’s a non-negotiable!

 This bit is slightly scary, but it is essential!
-The time has come to send over your deposit to your solicitors.
-They’ll hold it securely until you complete… more on that to come.
+The time has come to send over your house deposit to your solicitors.
+They’ll hold it securely until you complete.

 The exchange of contracts is the point of no return!
 In order for it to happen, a few very important things will need to have happened:

 - Both you and the seller have signed the contract